 For example: “I’m so pissed off right now”, “I shouldn’t have to put with this”, “I’m worried that I’ll never get this job”, “How can she do this to me after everything I’ve done for her?”
 Or….”
 I’m awesome, and I love the life I’m living right now…what can I do to make it better?”

-As your thinking these thoughts, consider whether they’re loud in your mind or soft, pleasant, painful or neutral.
+As you’re sifting through the thoughts (contemplating), take note of whether they’re loud in your mind or soft, pleasant, painful or neutral.

 By going through your mind, it’s a good thing to question what might be causing you to have the emotions you’re having.
 Then observe that thought leaving your mind and bringing in a new one.
 And go back to the breath.
 If you’re having trouble with shifting to a better thought in this process, consider purchasing Pure Tranquility.